Blog written by:

 This code simply draws a square with a button and text field allowing you to change the color of the square.

 If you wanted to find all instances of this code then you would have to manually check page by page.
 However, with the toolkit you can run crafted queries that will search all content for this.
-To create this query, open the Essential SharePoint Toolkit and click the SharePoint button on the top navigation.
+To create this query, open the SharePoint Essentials Toolkit and click the SharePoint button on the top navigation.

-UPDATE: (v22.214.171.124 and later) You can now also select one or more sites from the Home Page Dashboard to perform a Query against them.
+Select one or more sites from the Home Page Dashboard to perform a Query against them.

 From the Item Query window, set the Job Name, and then select the Site URL to Scan.